 Videos

-If you are going to show videos in the classroom from YouTube, consider using YouTube kids (external link)This restricts content depending on the age of users and ensures young people won’t be expose to inappropriate content.
+If you are going to show videos in the classroom from YouTube, consider using YouTube Kids, this restricts content depending on the age of users and ensures young people won't be exposed to inappropriate content.

-- The Mighty Heros(external link): an animated series from the eSafety that teaches children aged 4–8-years-old about trusting their feelings and asking for help when something doesn’t feel right.
+The Mighty Heroes is an animated series from eSafety Australia that teaches children aged 4-8-years old about trusting their feelings and asking for help when something doesn't feel right.
+It has accompanying educator notes to support classroom discussions of the key messages.